 "A Constitutional Speech Contest"

 The American Legion Oratorical contests can be financially as well as educationally rewarding.
-High School students who are U. S. citizens or lawful residents can hone their speaking skills, while learning about the U.S. Constitution.
+High School students who are U. S. citizens or lawful residents can hone their speaking skills while learning about the U.S. Constitution.

-Department level scholarship awards range from $800 to $1500, with Zone runner-ups receiving $200.
-At the National level they range from $14,000 to $18,000.
+Department-level scholarship awards range from $1,000 to $2,000, with Zone Winner receiving $500 and runner-ups receiving $200.
+At the National level, they range from $20,000 to $25,000.

 What does a winning speech look like?

 Aaron Seibelink, the 2018 Department of Michigan Oratorical Contest winner gave his speech "1984=2018" at the Departments Annual Convention.